edb1013/Float_App/README.md

 ## Method
 ### Function Creation:
 The first step was to use BeautifulSoup and build webscraping functions that returned our desired values.
-For Market watch our basic scraping function for public float can be found [here](
+For Market watch our basic scraping function for public float can be found [here](F&D_marketwatch.py).